efeelize/eng/kaiyan/value/positive_psychology.md

 > 4)consciously is when you're conscious about something, you're consciously thinking about something.
 You pretty much.that's doing something on purpose.

-# 3.perception [n.看法、概念]
+# 3.perception [n.看法、概念] & mindset [n.心态，倾向]
-> Perception is how you see or hear or...To have perception or, you know, how you see something is also how you perceive /pɚ'siv/ [vt.察觉,感觉] something.
+> 1）Perception is how you see or hear or...To have perception or, you know, how you see something is also how you perceive /pɚ'siv/ [vt.察觉,感觉] something.

+> 2)so a mindset is basically your set of beliefs and attitudes.you could have a positive or negative mindset.

 # 4.turn over a new leaf [重新开始] & anew [adv.重新]
 > 1）turn over a new leaf means to, basically, make a change for the better.